All Episodes

 I was in the Air Force.

-I that could be.
+That could be.

-Hey, my question to you, Rush is why doesn't the news media ask Hillary why she stayed with husband Bill when he was impeached as president?
+Hey, my question to you, Rush, is why doesn't the news media ask Hillary why she stayed with husband Bill when he was impeached as president?

 They're afraid of the answer.

-They're not gonna ask that question.
+They're not going to ask that.

 They've got a built-in answer for that because that's a solid marriage.